thomasbuechi/COE33_SaveManager/README.md

 **To load this data in the game:**

-1. Open **Clair Obscure: Expedition 33** and go to the **Main Menu**.
+1. Back out to the **Main Menu**.
-2. Select the **"Load"** option.
-You should see your backed-up save listed (based on the name you gave it when you saved).
+2. Select the **"Continue"** option.
 3. Choose the save you want to load and then select **"Continue"**.
 You'll be able to pick up your game from where you last saved in that backed-up state.

-**A Small Visual Note:** The "Continue" button in the game might not immediately update to reflect the newly loaded save state.
+**A Small Visual Note:** The "Continue" save state in the game might not immediately update to reflect the newly loaded save state.
 This is a visual quirk and usually resolves after a game restart or by loading another save.
 Rest assured, the correct save data will have been loaded.

 # Additional Application Functions: